SebastianSoendergaard/SimpleEventSourcing/UnderstandingEventsourcing/README.md

 <img src="./Docs/images/cart_ietms.PNG" alt="Get cart items"/>

 Simple view pattern.
 The read model is based on most of the cart events.
-As the cart will only have a few events it is totally legal to build the read model on run time.
+As the cart will only have a few events it is totally legal to build the read model on runtime.
 This way we will have full consistency and don't have to handle eventually consistency.
+The read model is implemented using a runtime projector.

 ### Remove item